About St Mary's Campus Improvements

 The adjacent Waldegrave Suite also underwent redecoration, and we are currently renovating the stonework to the Waldegrave wing.

-We are currently completing renovations to the chapel window surrounds and decorative water outlets.
+We have renovated the chapel window surrounds and decorative water outlets.

-Just over five years ago, in partnership and with significant funding from the Local Authority, the Teddington Lock all-weather pitch was replaced as part of a project that was to include the installation of floodlighting.
-Following submission to the internal University College investment fund, Sport St Mary's was granted funds to progress this element of the project to completion.
+In partnership and with significant funding from the Local Authority, the Teddington Lock all-weather pitch was replaced as part of a project that was to include the installation of floodlighting.
+Following submission to the internal University investment fund, Sport St Mary's was granted funds to progress this element of the project to completion.
 Following consultation and various meetings with designers and the Local Authority, full planning application was approved.

-The pavilion building has been re-roofed and decorated and a localized heating system has been installed .
+The pavilion building has been re-roofed and decorated and a localised heating system has been installed .